SoultatosStefanos/dbc/docs/assertions.md

 Validates a class or loop invariant, abstracted through a boolean expression.

-The optional message overload is used, inorder to forward an explanatory error message to the std::cerr stream.
+The optional message overload is used, in order to forward an explanatory error message to the std::cerr stream.

 ### INVARIANT_DBG {#INVARIANT_DBG}